 First some example images so show the effects I’m after.

 You find heaps more on my Pinterest board.
-If you look you can see what I mean about the lace between the front part of the cap and the back.
+If you look closely you can see what I mean about the lace between the front part of the cap and the back.
 It’s possible that the entire back part is lace and some other image certainly suggest this but I don’t have that much lace so a single strip has to suffice.

 The veil is certainly wired at the front edge, the exact curvature varies from image to image but I quite like the flattened top part with the big curves to the side that then meet the face at the top of the cheekbones.
 The back falls straight and quite long.